Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/complete_azapi_v1/README.md

 <!-- BEGIN_TF_DOCS -->
-# Complete example for Azure Virtual Network module using azurerm v4
+# Complete example for Azure Virtual Network module with azurerm v3 and azapi v1

 This sample shows how to create and manage Azure Virtual Networks (vNets) and their associated resources with all options enabled.